nmchenry01/async-python-presentation/index.md

 ---

 > **Asynchrony**, in computer programming, refers to the occurrence of events independent of the main program flow and ways to deal with such events
-> These may be "outside" events such as the arrival of signals, or actions instigated by a program that take place concurrently with program execution, without the program blocking to > wait for results. -Wikipedia
+> These may be "outside" events such as the arrival of signals, or actions instigated by a program that take place concurrently with program execution, without the program blocking to wait for results. **-Wikipedia**

 <p align="center">
   <img width="460" height="300" src="assets/why-dog.jpg">
 </p>

+Well that definition is certainly a mouthful...

+I find the following definition a little more pragmatic:

+> Asynchronous programming is a form of parallel programming that allows a unit of work to run separately from the primary application thread

+A little better, but what is "parallel programming"?
+Let's explore some key definitions we'll need to talk meaningfully about asyncronous programming.

 ## Key Concepts